ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 There are several homing modes on the McLennan set via the home macro.
 The choice of mode depends on the motor, all but 0 are controlled by some SNL.
 Modes are:

-* 0: Send a home signal to the controller.
+* 0: Controller does internal home to an external home signal.
 * 1: Do a reverse constant velocity move until limit switch is hit, but do not zero the motor (this is deprecated)
 * 2: Send a reverse home signal to the controller and then zero the motor
 * 3: Do a reverse constant velocity move until limit switch is hit then zero the motor